amalumian/www.malumian.dev/_posts/2024-06-14-graduation.md

 layout: post
 image: /assets/images/posts/justice-for-all.webp
 image-description: Al Pacino in And Justice for All (1979)
 description: This post is a story about life is life.
 People make mistakes, and there is nothing wrong with that.
 But admitting a mistake is a different matter.
-In this post, Arthur tells his story about making a mistake.
+In this post, Arthur Malumian tells his story about making a mistake.
 ---

 I finally got my bachelor's degree in law.
 I can't even believe it.
 It seems that I had just entered the university, dreaming of a career as a civil lawyer, but the time passed so quickly and so much has changed in 4 years of study.